vgaldi/fw-lab/content/authors/mrossi/_index.md

 # Short bio (displayed in user profile at end of posts)
 bio:

-interests:
-  - Space-time-coding metasurfaces
-  - Smart radio environments

-education:
-  courses:
-  - course: M.E. in Electronics Engineering for Automation and Telecommunications
-    institution: University of Sannio, Italy
-    year: 2022
-  - course: B.E. in Electronics Engineering for Automation and Telecommunications
-    institution: University of Sannio, Italy
-    year: 2020

 # Social/Academic Networking
 # For available icons, see: https://wowchemy.com/docs/getting-started/page-builder/#icons